qianjr2002/TimeDomain-RNN-SE/README.md

 # TimeDomain-RNN-SE

-🚀 Unofficial implementation of "A Simple RNN Model for Lightweight, Low-compute and Low-latency Multichannel Speech Enhancement in the Time Domain" in PyTorch.
+🚀 Unofficial implementation of [A Simple RNN Model for Lightweight, Low-compute and Low-latency Multichannel Speech Enhancement in the Time Domain](https://www.isca-archive.org/interspeech_2023/pandey23b_interspeech.html) in PyTorch.

 ## Overview